nschlia/ffmpegfs/README.md

 * Dropped libavresample support, library was removed from FFmpeg API after 3.4.9.
 * Deprecated previous channel layout API based on uint64 bitmasks.
 * Deprecated swr_alloc_set_opts() and swr_build_matrix().
+* Going C++17 now: The packet queue has been recoded in C++17 to support external subtitles files.
+As C++17 is required now, why not go all the way: Starting to replace legacy C++ and somewhat C-like parts with real C++.
+* Using std::shared_ptr to ensure proper memory allocation/free.

 ### Version 2.9 released